What is Survival? – The ultimate guide to surviving in the wilderness and city (+equipment recommendation)

 Clothing and fire are effective means of maintaining your body temperature.
 If that's not enough, seek or build shelter to minimize heat loss or gain.
 Your survival kit should contain multiple tools to start a fire.

 The ability to start a fire under different conditions with various tools is a crucial survival skill.
-From natural materials to modern tools, it's advisable to be familiar with a variety of methods for starting fires.
+From natural materials to modern tools, it's advisable to be familiar with various methods for starting fires.

 Sending a signal is not as urgent as first aid or shelter.
 But you should always be ready to signal for help as soon as possible.